Ear drop

 Ear drops are a form of topical medication for the ears used to treat infection, inflammation, impacted ear wax and local anesthesia.
 They are commonly used for short-term treatment and can be purchased with or without a prescription.
-Before using ear drops, refer to the package insert or consult a health professional for the amount of drops to use and the duration of treatment.

 Administration and usage

 Prior to using the medication, refer to package label for specific instructions or ask a local pharmacist.
 Check to make sure a tamper-evident seal is intact and the medication is not expired.
 Let a health care provider know of any drug allergies to any medications or other ingredients in the medication.
 Let a healthcare provider know what was prescribed and what over the counter medications, vitamins, supplements, and herbal supplements are being taken with this medication.
 If pregnant, planning to become pregnant, or breastfeeding, make sure to inform a healthcare before using any medications.

 Always wash hands with soap and water for 30 seconds prior to administering ear drops and after administering.